astropy/astropy/docs/coordinates/formatting.rst

 Formatting Coordinate Strings
 -----------------------------

-TODO: this needs to be rewritten to show off new formatting stuff?
+.. todo: @taldcroft should change this to start with a discussion of SkyCoord's capabilities

 Getting a string representation of a coordinate is best approached by treating the components (e.g., RA and Dec) separately.
 For example::